Jody Reichel

 Jody's Priorities

-For eight years on City Council, I have seen the same small circle of people rotate through our city committees and boards, often without the expertise those roles require.
-Meanwhile, Rusty Paul has kept multiple hats for himself, serving as board chair of the Police Foundation, Visit Sandy Springs, the Sandy Springs Foundation, and more.
+For eight years on City Council, I’ve seen the same small circle of people rotate through our city committees and boards, often without the expertise those roles require.
+Meanwhile, Rusty Paul has worn multiple hats, serving as board chair of the Police Foundation, Visit Sandy Springs, the Sandy Springs Foundation, and others.

-As mayor, I will change that.
-I will actively open the door for more residents to serve on committees and boards, bringing in new voices and fresh ideas.
+As mayor, I will make that change.
+I’ll open the door for more residents to serve on committees and boards, bringing in new voices and proven experience.
 One of my greatest strengths is surrounding myself with people who know how to get things done.
-I will recruit individuals with the right expertise for each board or project and give them the resources and confidence to succeed.
+I will recruit individuals with the right skills for each board or project and give them the tools and confidence to succeed.

-I will wear one hat, being the proud mayor of Sandy Springs, and I will build a leadership team that reflects the talent, energy, and diversity of our entire community.
+I will wear one hat — the proud mayor of Sandy Springs — and I’ll build a leadership team that reflects the

 Renew & Reimagine Housing Opportunities